-One of my favourite tours in Rome is the one I took with Take Walks in Italy where we explored what lies beneath the surface of the Italian capital.
-Our Rome underground tour brought us to the most ancient times of Roman civilisation.
+One of my favorite tours in Rome is the one I took with Take Walks where we explored what lies beneath the surface of the Italian capital.
+Our Rome underground tour brought us to the most ancient times of Roman civilization.

 One of the best underground Rome tours, we had a diverse range of experiences below street level.
 We explore paganism in a Mithraic temple and saw ancient alleys.
 And we visited some of the crypts and catacombs in Rome to explore the early stages of Christianity.

 There are many types of underground tours of Rome you can book to increase your knowledge and understanding of the city.
 Read below my experience in one of them, the different private tours of Rome you can take below ground and why they are worth it.